Terminology

 Significant Rules

-(1) have an annual effect on the economy of $200 million or more (adjusted every 3 years by the Administrator of OIRA for changes in gross domestic product); or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, territorial, or tribal governments or communities;
+(1) Have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities;

 Economically Significant Rules

-“Economically significant rules” were regulations issued by executive branch agencies that met the original criteria in Section 3(f)(1) of Executive Order 12866 (September 30, 1993), as likely to “have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.”
+"Economically significant rules" are regulations issued by executive branch agencies that meet the definition in Section 3(f)(1) of Executive Order 12866 (September 30, 1993), as those likely to “have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities.”

 Major Rules